Playing on sand dunes near Pacific City on the Oregon Coast

 Beaches, hiking, lighthouses, crabbing and... ice cream!

-Recently, my 10-year-old granddaughter, Kita, and I explored a small portion of the Oregon seashore known as the Tillamook Coast.
+My 10-year-old granddaughter, Kita, and I explored a small portion of the Oregon seashore known as the Tillamook Coast.
 In five hours by car from Seattle, this getaway destination delivers in any season.

 One note: Attractions and restaurants in small towns sometimes have variable and seasonal hours.
 We recommend confirming ahead that your desired destination is open when you want to go.

-Use the arrows above the image to find terrific ways to make the most of a visit to Oregon's fantastic Tillamook Coast.
+Now, let's get started on how to make the most of a visit to Oregon's fantastic Tillamook Coast.

 Leave a Comment